justb3a/processwire-languagetranslatorlist/README.md

 Extends Language Translator Modul.
-Changes view and adds twig support.
+Changes view and adds support for other template engines like twig and smarty.
-If you don't use [Twig](http://modules.processwire.com/modules/template-twig-replace) as template engine, you can use this module equally.
+If you don't use another template engine, you can use this module equally.

 Designed for use with ProcessWire > 2.6.23 [http://processwire.com](http://processwire.com)